 A motif is an idea, symbol, object, concept or theme that is always present throughout an entire text, playing a significant and/or symbolic role in the narrative.

-Generally, English literary techniques like motifs tie into the central ideas of the narrative or reflect a certain message the author is trying to present.
+Generally, English techniques like motifs tie into the central ideas of the narrative or reflect a certain message the author is trying to present.
 Common in poetry.

 Example: Blade Runner (Ridley Scott) features an ongoing eye motif, with several close ups of different characters’ eyes used to draw comparisons between how the motif relates to each character.